China's Wen says bank monopoly must be broken: state media

 “That’s why right now, as we’re dealing with the issue of getting private capital into the finance sector, essentially, that means we have to break up their monopoly,” the radio news service reported Wen as saying on its website.

-“Everything’s in the details.
-But the basic need for drastic financial reforms is clear,” said William Overholt, a senior research fellow at the Kennedy School of Government at Harvard University and author of “Asia, America, and the Transformation of Geopolitics.”

-“This is a time in China’s economic history where future growth, and future jobs, depend heavily on small and medium enterprises and the private sector.”

-The Big Four banks, including Industrial and Commercial Bank of China, Bank of China, Agricultural Bank of China and China Construction Bank, have long maintained a stranglehold on virtually every aspect of the financial services industry.
+The Big Four banks, including Industrial and Commercial Bank of China (601398.SS), Bank of China (601988.SS), Agricultural Bank of China (601288.SS) and China Construction Bank (601939.SS), have long maintained a stranglehold on virtually every aspect of the financial services industry.

 But in past years, Beijing has carried out a range of reforms in cities such as coastal Wenzhou.
 Last month, the Cabinet approved a pilot project it hopes will one day form a cornerstone of nationwide financial sector reforms.